How to safely bet on the McGregor-Mayweather fight online

 Are there apps for betting?

-You won't find mobile apps in the U.S. that will let you place a bet but you will in the U.K. where there are fewer restrictions on online gambling.
-There are iOS apps, for example, for Bet365, PaddyPower and Betway in the U.K. You can, however, place bets in the U.S. on the mobile version of a gambling site.
+You won't find mobile apps in the US that will let you place a bet but you will in the UK, where there are fewer restrictions on online gambling.
+There are iOS apps, for example, for Bet365, PaddyPower and Betway in the UK.
+In the US, you can place bets on the mobile version of a gambling site.

 What do the odds mean?